NEW TO YSIH?

 Each year between May and July, regional competitions are held around the country.
 Currently our contest regions are Christchurch, Wellington, Waikato and Auckland.
 Most of our participants are secondary school students, although sometimes we have intermediate students compete as well.
 Aside from our main category for school students, there is a 25 & Under Category open to groups containing members aged 25 and under.

-Participants compete in choruses and quartets in three contest categories: Young Men in Harmony, Young Women in Harmony and Mixed Harmony.
+Participants compete in choruses and quartets in three contest categories: Upper Voices, Lower Voices and Mixed Voices.
 Contestants looking for good competition outcomes sing two contestable barbershop arrangements.
 You can read about what the judges are looking, and listening, for here.
 Judges will give a score and provide written comments for each competitor.
 At the judges discretion, a number of groups from each regional contest will qualify to compete at the national convention.

 Groups who are unable to attend a regional contest in person can make a video submission in order to be assessed for nationals qualification.